 Despite seeing the start of an economic recovery in 2016, the French are generally concerned about the next 12 months and think that the situation will get worse in Europe and at local and national levels (figure 6).
 The most frequently cited source of concern is again the future of France as a whole.
-Thus, more than 1 in 2 (53 per cent) French people think that the situation will get worse for the country, while 47 per cent are concerned for the future of the whole of Europe.
-Although the gap is less wide, the French are also pessimistic about the next 12 months at local and individual levels, since 40 per cent think that the situation will deteriorate in their region, and 1 in 3 (33 per cent) say they are pessimistic about their personal situation and that of their family.
+Thus, more

 Figure 6 Responses by survey respondents to a question on their expectations for the next 12 months for Europe, France, their region, and themselves and their family ('Generally speaking, do you think things will get better or worse over the next 12 months for...?')